symfony-cmf/symfony-cmf-docs/cookbook/installing-cmf-sandbox.rst

 Preparing the PHPCR repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that you have all the code, you need to setup your PHPRC repository.
+Now that you have all the code, you need to setup your PHPCR repository.
-PHPRC organizes data in workspaces, and sandbox uses the "default" workspace,
+PHPCR organizes data in workspaces, and sandbox uses the "default" workspace,
 which is exists by default in Jackrabbit.
 If you use other applications that
 require Jackrabbit, or if you just wish to change the workspace name, you
 can do so in app/config/phpcr.yml.
 The following command will create